TMShumway/SpringMVCFilmCRUD/README.md

 * How to manipulate data with MySQL using using the JDBC API.
 * Better Object Oriented practices in regards to file structure and encapsulation.
 * MVC design pattern using Spring.
     * Model
     * View
     * Controller
 * Spring Framework Features
     * Beans
     * Command Objects
     * Pojos
     * Annotations
 * POST -> Redirect -> GET

 ### Usage
 You can search a movie up by its Id or search a list of movies using a keyword.
-The menu is easy to follow along by pressing 1, 2, or 3.
+Once a film is displayed, you can either choose to delete or edit the film.
+In the home menu there is an option to create a film.

 ### Further thoughts
 As this project was our first time using Spring the learning experience was quite interesting.
 The ability for Spring to handle all